 - Transcripts must be submitted from each institution that you have attended and listed on your graduate school application (undergraduate and graduate).
 Records from international institutions must be in the original language with an official English translation.
-Copies of transcripts must be uploaded to the online application (via the Biophysics supplemental application).
+Copies of transcripts must be uploaded to the online application.
+If there are issues uploading the transcript to the online application, please email them to: email@example.com.
 The program no longer requires mailed hard copy transcripts for the initial screening.
 If accepted to the program, an official hard copy will be requested.

 - Reasons for graduate study (address in narrative essay form your reasons and goals for graduate study) uploaded as part of the online application.

 - List of awards, honors and publications, separate or included in the resume, uploaded as part of the online application.